 In order to attract new and retain existing customers, you also need to dedicate resources and invest into building strong, long-term business relationships that help people see the value and achieve their goals with a product or service.

-Just like personal relationships, relationships in business take long time to develop, and usually require a process that turns every touchpoint with a customer into an opportunity for communication, trust, and mutual growth.
+and usually require a process that turns every touchpoint with a customer into an opportunity for communication, trust, and mutual growth.

 To put it simply – to be successful, businesses need to establish positive relationships with customers.

-Why do business relationships matter?
+Why business relationships matter

-Creating a relationship with both new and potential customers allows businesses to offer a more personalized and enticing customer experience.
+It's because creating a relationship with both new and potential customers allows businesses to offer a more personalized and enticing customer experience.

 And it is exactly the quality of the experience you offer that will determine whether of not you’ll establish long-term business success